mhoehle/quantileCI/README.md

 # quantileCI
-Compute confidence intervals for quantile
+Compute confidence intervals for quantiles in the one-sample situation.
+The package can be installed form github.

+`
+devtools::install_github("hoehleatsu/quantileCI")
+`